Baltimore Museum of Art: 21st century

-Recent developments

-Art acquisitions and commissions

 In 2018, the BMA announced its intention to sell seven works by artists already well-represented in the collection in order to acquire more contemporary works by women and artists of color.
 This initiative led to the addition of works by Mark Bradford, Isaac Julian, Wangechi Mutu, Amy Sherald, Carrie Mae Weems, Jack Whitten, Lynette Yiadom-Boakye, and other notable contemporary artists.
-Many of these works will be on view in a major reinstallation of the Contemporary Wing that focuses on the creativity of 20th- and 21st-century black artists.
-In fall 2019, the museum transformed the East Lobby with a major new work by internationally acclaimed artist Mickalene Thomas as part of the Robert E. Meyerhoff and Rheda Becker Biennial Commission.
+In fall 2019, the museum transformed the East Lobby with a major new work by artist Mickalene Thomas as part of the Robert E. Meyerhoff and Rheda Becker Biennial Commission.
 This endowment gift is the first named public art commission in the U.S. and includes a curatorial fellowship to help strengthen the diversity of the museum.
+The current Meyerhoff-Becker lobby commission by Mexican-American artist Raúl de Nieves debuted in November 2023.

 In November 2019, it was announced that the Baltimore Museum of Art would only purchase works made by female artists in 2020.
-The decision was made in efforts to work towards “re-correcting the canon.”
+The decision was made in efforts to work towards "re-correcting the canon."
 Marking the 100th anniversary of the 19th amendment, which gave women the right to vote, all twenty-two exhibitions in 2020 focused on women artists.
 A controversy arose in October, 2020, over the proposed sale of museum holdings to increase its endowment.
 Among the artworks slated for auction to raise an estimated $65 million was The Last Supper by Andy Warhol.
 The ensuing outcry resulted in cancellation of the sale.
 The Baltimore Sun said the museum was " ... battered by more negative publicity than it has endured in recent memory", which led to criticism of the museum's leadership.